NightScript370/nightscript370.github.io/pages/blog/privacy.md

 <ol>
 	<li>
-		<b id="infoAnalysis">Look at what's donated</b>
+		<b id="infoAnalysis">Analyse what's given in the first place</b>
-		<p>If you want to stop giving, you should look at what you give in the first place.
-Take notes of the content received throughout the day, whether it's news, advertisements or others.
-If you use a "Find my Product" service, then take note that it stores your location.
-Discord bots that don't use slash commands are looking at your every message to find what to respond to.
-Google's Privacy Policy states that it won't use your health data to influence advertisements, implying that they store data about health.
-The best place to look at this is a services Privacy Policy, which is required according to GDPR rules.</p>
+		<p>Looking at what's given is the first step to not giving.
+Thankfully, some of it stares at our face so there's no need to read a Privacy Policy containing the same generic text we see on every website or application.
+Social Media Platforms and Advertisements are tailored to your personal tates (except for those that come from the Samsung Store app, as those are useless and tailor to literally no one) just to keep you on the site for longer and longer.
+Others are disguised as helpful tools, such as "Find my Product" and Discord Bots not using Slash Commands (meaning they're looking at every message to see what triggers it).
+Other's are hidden behind implications in Privacy Policies, such as Google's Privacy Policy stating that it won't use your health data to influence advertisements.</p>
-		<p>For Android users, I want you to go and download <a href="https://f-droid.org/en/packages/com.aurora.store/">Aurora Store</a>, an alternative client to Google's Play Store.
-It has a specific button at the end of the app view that reveals which permissions an app use, such as Facebook looking at your biometrics (Fingerprint Scanner, Face Unlock) or WhatsApp using credentials.
-The tracker view is also quite important.</p>
+		<p>Unfortunately, not every place has a privacy policy that's available before your data was already vulnerable.
+Google's Play Store used to have a pop-up showing which permission an app wants before downloading it, but they don't seem to do that anymore.
+Thankfully, the app data still exists and can be exposed with an alternative client titled <a href="https://f-droid.org/en/packages/com.aurora.store/">Aurora Store</a>.
+No app is safe from the store's exposure, regardless of which country it originated from.</p>
-		<p>For the people living in the USA, I especially would like you to take off the political glasses for a bit and look at everything the same.
-Our current president has made TikTok and other China-based applications' privacy violation political, yet apps made in the United States of America are just as guilty, if not moreso.
-In fact, <a href="https://www.privacytools.io/providers/#ukusa">no UK/USA based product should be used</a>.</p>
+		<p>I used the application to expose the political biasness regarding privacy and user data in relations to where our data is being sent.
+The current president of the United States (as of the time of initial publishing) has politicized China-based applications such as TikTok for sending over data.
+However, companies based on the United States are even more guilty, to the point where <a href="https://www.privacytools.io/providers/#ukusa">no UK/USA based product should be used</a>.</p>
 		<blockquote>
 			<img style="width: 210px; height: 600px;" src="https://cdn.discordapp.com/attachments/671781268299710469/794300215787520020/Screenshot_20201231-122454_Aurora_Store.jpg"><img style="width: 270px; height: 600px;" src="https://cdn.discordapp.com/attachments/671781268299710469/794403884831473675/Screenshot_20201231-191657_Aurora_Store.jpg">
 			<footer>Comparison of permissions screen between FaceBook (on the left) and TikTok (on the right).
 Notice how FaceBook asks for so many permissions that the screen had to be scrolled to contain it all.</footer>
 		</blockquote>
-		<p>I also want you to request a copy of all your data of all the services that you use.
-According to GDPR rules, sites are forced to provide data it stores on request, meaning you get to see all the memes you sent when you were just a teenager.
-You'll also find things about you that you weren't even aware about yourself.</p>
+		<p>European-laws, on the other hand, has been much more supportive of user privacy and requires companies to provide user-data on-request of whom they collect from.
+Beyond permission scope, this should tell you what they actually store, as permissions doesn't necessarily imply that they'll use it.
+Some of what's stored here could be things from years ago, including memes you've sent when you thought that it wouldn't come back to bite.
+It might even tell you things you weren't aware of yourself.</p>
 		<p>Ever since 2017, I have been using an Android device (which at the time, was a Blackberry Priv).
 In 2018, I took a trip with a few friends to Utah and I brought my phone along.
 Not once did I consider that I was also bringing Google's trackers along, yet looking at <a href="https://support.google.com/maps/answer/6258979">Google Maps' timeline</a>, I am now finding out in which areas I slept, what way I went to go there and my stops along the way.
 I am also learning that apparently, I went to a different part of California without even realizing it.
 My friend figured out they went to some random McDonalds store in Wisconsin back in 2015.
 You could very much learn something about your travel history by visiting this website.</p>
 	</li>
 	<li>